How Much can My Employer Contribute to my 401K?

 I’d like to clear up a very common 401K misconception surrounding maximum contribution limits.

 Answer: No. The IRS maximum 401K contribution is how much you can personally contribute to your 401K during the year.
-Your employer’s 401K contribution limit is entirely up to them – but the max on total contributions (employee plus employer) to your 401K in 2015 and 2016 is $53,000 (or 100% of your salary, whichever is less).
+Your employer’s 401K contribution limit is entirely up to them – but the max on total contributions (employee plus employer) to your 401K in 2016 is $53,000 (or 100% of your salary, whichever is less).
 Technically, this means that your employer could contribute up to $35,000, if they wanted to, and it would not count against your personal contribution maximum.

 Employer 401K Maximum Limit Discussion: